Last Saturday I went to Toronto Island and spent the day on the beach dancing with friends. It was a lovely day of movement and connection.

 It is actually quite challenging to make that a priority,

-This practice of prioritizing the heart over the practical has guided me through these past two decades.
+This practice of prioritizing the light over the practical has guided me through these past two decades.

-This is a beautiful gift to give your kids and yourself.
+Be the protector of your child’s light.
+This is a beautiful gift to give to them and yourself.